cirosantilli/git-tutorial/index.md

 # ls-files

-List tracked files recursively according to several criteria.
+List files in the index and working tree recursively according to several criteria.

 List all tracked files under current dir newline separated: